ericfong/dotql/README.md

 ![npm](https://img.shields.io/npm/l/dotql.svg?style=flat-square)
 ![npm](https://img.shields.io/github/languages/code-size/ericfong/dotql.svg?style=flat-square)

-Want to have a graphql like client and server structure but less overhead on parsing, with easy to wrap around interface.
+A graphql like client and server without graphql DSL, faster parsing, and easy to customize interface.

-Default way to calculate and notify client to refresh their watching queries is comming soon.
+Built-in implementation for live-query (by ping or/and push)

 ### List of features

-- strictly follow graphql but in json, no more parsing
+- strictly follow graphql but in json, no more DSL parsing
 - small in size, all-in-one instead of few heavy weighted packages
-- default way to calculate and notify client to refresh their watching queries is comming soon.
+- built-in implementation for live-query (by ping or/and push)
-- hackable interface
+- customizable interface

 ### Code Demo